-- payments to medical practitioners, nursing homes and hospitals - payments to pharmacists for prescribed medicines - payments necessarily incurred and related to a disability or physical impairment including: - costs of special care (including training of parents or caregivers) - service animals - insurance, maintenance and supply of aids and special devices - prosthetics (including prosthetic breasts, limbs or eves) - special devices (including computers suitably adapted, kidney machines, mobile ramps, wheelchairs, crutches, orthopaedic shoes, pacemakers, prescription spectacles and contact lenses) - alterations or modifications to assets (including motor vehicles, doorways, elevators and outdoor ramps) - special education for learners with disabilities (including fees for a school assistant, classroom costs and school fees, limited to the amount in excess of the fees of the closest fee-paying school) - certain services costs (including deaf-blind intervening services, lip-reading services, rehabilitative therapy and sign language) - certain reasonable travel expenses (including accommodation) - continence products (including catheters, diapers and disposable briefs).
+- payments to medical practitioners, nursing homes and hospitals - payments to pharmacists for prescribed medicines - payments related to a disability or physical impairment including: - costs of special care (including training of parents or caregivers) - insurance, maintenance and supply of aids and special devices - prosthetics (including prosthetic breasts, limbs or eyes) - special devices (including computers suitably adapted, kidney machines, mobile ramps, wheelchairs, crutches, orthopedic shoes, pacemakers, prescription spectacles and contact lenses) - alterations to assets (including doorways, elevators and outdoor ramps) - special education for learners with disabilities (including fees for a school assistant, classroom costs and school fees, limited to the amount in excess of the fees of the closest fee-paying school) - certain services costs (including deaf-blind intervening services, lip-reading services, rehabilitative therapy and sign language) and service animals - certain reasonable travel expenses (including accommodation) - continence products (including catheters, diapers and disposable briefs).

-Disability means a moderate to severe limitation of a person's ability to function or perform daily activities as a result of physical, sensory, communication, intellectual or mental impairment, if the limitation lasts more than a year and is diagnosed by a duly registered medical practitioner.
+Disability means a moderate to severe limitation of a person's ability to function or perform daily activities as a result of physical, sensory, communication, intellectual or mental impairment, if the limitation lasts more than a year and is diagnosed by a duly registered medical practitioner in accordance with prescribed criteria.